EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/data_structures.md

 2) Steps are broken down into clear stages.
 This means it is clear for future modellers exactly what should be happening and when.
 3) It should be really easy to add new data/methods/models/scenarios to future iterations TIMES-NZ.

-## Stages
+## scripts

-The module is broken down into the following stages:
+The scripts for this module are broken down into the following stages:

 (THIS LIST A WIP - MAY ADJUST AS WE GO DEPENDING ON WHAT MAKES SENSE)

-0) System settings.
+0) `stage_0_settings`: System settings.
 Read configuration files and make any key parameters (such as base year) available for all future steps.
-1) Prepare raw data, transforming and tidying where necessary (ie applying tidy data principles to excel files)
+1) `stage_1_prep_raw_data`: Prepare raw data, transforming and tidying where necessary (ie applying tidy data principles to excel files)
-2) Processing - prepare base year data files.
+2) `stage_2_baseyear`: Prepare base year files.
 Combinations, transformations, apply assumptions, etc.
-3) Processing - prepare scenario files.
+3) `stage_3_scenarios`: Prepare scenario files.
 Combinations, transformations, apply assumptions, etc.
-4) Format the prepared data into files for Veda, using structures defined by the configuration settings and reading base year/scenario data as needed.
+4) `stage_4_veda_format`: Format the prepared data into files for Veda, using structures defined by the configuration settings and reading base year/scenario data as needed.
+Generate excel files.

+Additionally, scripts designed to fully recreates TIMES 2.1.3 from scratch using generated excel files are available in `scripts/times_2_methods`.
+These remain as a proof of concept.

+## libraries

+This file contains helper functions in various scripts.
+Currently there is no further organisation within here, but this might change in future as more are added.

+It also contains `filepaths.py`.
+All scripts should import this file when using filepaths to access other scripts or data.
+This means an update to locations or structures in this file will propogate to all other scripts.

 ## data_raw